Chemistry PhD

 Degree Requirements

-The PhD degree is awarded in any of eight main areas of chemistry: analytical, atmospheric, inorganic, organic, materials, physical, educational, or polymer chemistry.
+The PhD degree is awarded in any of six main areas of chemistry: analytical, biological, inorganic, organic, physical, or polymer chemistry.
 The degree recipient must demonstrate scholastic breadth in chemistry and contribute significantly to scientific advancement in a chosen major area.
 Requirements of the program include coursework, candidacy examinations, a chemical information retrieval or technical writing course, and successful completion of a publishable PhD thesis.
+Further details regarding program requirements can be found in the Chemistry Graduate Student Handbook.

 Course Requirements

 Ninety credits of graduate-level work must be completed for the PhD degree.
-The Chemistry Department requires 30.0 credits of coursework in chemistry (outlined in the Course Requirements section of the MS program).
+The Chemistry Department requires 21.0 credits of coursework in chemistry comprised of CHEM 767: Chemical Information Retrieval, three core courses in the student's major area, and three additional graduate lecture courses (core or elective), which cover two different chemistry areas outside the major area.
 The balance can be made up of advanced special topics courses and research credits.

 Candidacy Requirements

-To become a candidate for the PhD in chemistry at Drexel, a student must pass a prescribed set of cumulative examinations.
+To become a candidate for the PhD in chemistry at Drexel, a student must pass a prescribed set of cumulative examinations and complete 45.0 credits of graduate chemistry coursework.

 Cumulative Examinations